Skip to main content

 The length of compulsory education is set by the Education Act and is for 9 years starting at the beginning of the school year following the day on which the child reaches 6 years of age.
 Compulsory education takes place at a basic school (základní škola), possibly after the year five or seven to multi-year secondary general school (víceleté gymnázium) or eight-year conservatoire, respectively.
 Parents of children at basic school have the option to ask the school head for permission to satisfy compulsory school attendance in the form of individual (home) tuition (for second stage this option has been possible since 2016/17).

 Individual (home) tuition takes place without regular attendance at lessons in school.
-Permission for individual tuition can be granted by the head of school where the pupil was accepted for compulsory education on the basis of a written application by the parent or guardian of the pupil.
+Permission for individual tuition can be granted by the head of school where the pupil was accepted for compulsory education on the basis of a written application by the parent or legal representative of the pupil.

-The parent's or guardian's application on the individual education should contain:
+The parent's or legal representative's application on the individual education should contain:

 • the first name (or names), family name, birth number, and place of residence of the child (in the case of a foreigner, the place of residence of the child)